Achille d'Havet

-Marquess Achille D'Havet (Bologna, 24 March 1888 – Rome, 21 April 1966) was an Italian general during World War II.
+Marquess Achille D'Havet (24 March 1888 in Bologna – 21 April 1966 in Rome) was an Italian general during World War II.

 Biography

 Early life and World War I

 Achille d'Havet was born on 24 March 1888 in Bologna, to Maria Baistrocchi and Marquis Giuseppe d'Havet, lieutenant of the Engineering Corps of the Royal Italian Army, at the time in service in the Artillery and Engineers Command of Bologna.
 Following in his father's footsteps, he entered the Military Academy of Modena on November 15, 1906, graduating as second lieutenant on September 4, 1908, and being assigned to the 3rd Alpini Regiment.
 On 7 September 1911 he became a lieutenant and shortly thereafter was reassigned to the "Fenestrelle" Alpini Battalion, which was then sent to Tripolitania shortly after the outbreak of the Italo-Turkish War.
-He distinguished himself during the war and in October 1912 he was awarded a Bronze Medal of Military Valor; he returned to Italy two months later and on 13 May 1914, on the eve of the First World War, he was promoted to captain and transferred to the "Susa" Alpini Battalion, receiving command of the 102nd Company, which he led in the occupation of Mount Stol and of Kobarid respectively on 24 and 26 May 1915.
+He distinguished himself during the war and in October 1912 he was awarded a Bronze Medal of Military Valor; He returned to Italy two months later and on 13 May 1914, on the eve of the First World War, he was promoted to captain and transferred to the "Susa" Alpini Battalion, receiving command of the 102nd Company, which he led in the occupation of Mount Stol and Kobarid respectively on 24 and 26 May 1915.
 On May 31 he distinguished himself in the assault on the Ursic ridge, which led to its capture from the Austro-Hungarians, and was therefore awarded a Silver Medal of Military Valor.
-On June 16 d'Havet participated in the bloody attack on Mount Krn, which involved the entire "Susa" Battalion; its conquest earned him a second Silver Medal.
+On June 16 d'Havet participated in the bloody attack on Mount Krn, which involved the entire "Susa" Battalion; its conquest earned him a second silver medal.
 On 1 December 1915 he was recalled from the front and assigned to a staff officer training course; on 15 March 1916 he completed the course and returned to the front as Alpini staff officer attached to the headquarters of the Third Army.
 In August 1917 he was promoted to major and later that year he distinguished himself in the reorganization of the front on the Piave river after the crisis that followed the battle of Caporetto; in July 1918, he was awarded the War Merit Cross.